The religious/spiritual observance must be recognized by the Office of the Spiritual and Religious Life

 Examples: Hillel, Newman Catholic Community, Muslim Students Association, Oberlin Christian Fellowship

 These organizations support the religious communities represented on Oberlin's campus by providing opportunities to celebrate or fulfill religious observances or obligations.
-Religious organizations shall separate their budgets into two separate and independent categories: Religious Observances, and Programming.

 The SFC recognizes that many religious communities are represented on Oberlin's campus, and that various faith traditions have important obligations for their adherents.
 This policy is intended to support groups designated as Religious organizations in fulfilling or celebrating crucial religious events.